 The armor has been changed the most.
 I started with the first version made from foam.
 I went with a pretty dark hunter green and hand mixed the brown and red for the rusting color.
 It wasn’t great.

 It wasn’t even that good.
 But it worked.

 I kinda patterned it with poster board and then cut the foam.
 The shapes were okay but I wasn’t happy with the shoulder.
-Also with no clear reference the bird design was pretty basic.
+Also with no clear reference, the bird design was pretty basic.

-As soon as I had better references and had learned a thing or two about foam building from watching some Evil Ted tutorials I set to make a better improved shoulder with better curve, seam, and paint job.
+As soon as I had better references and had learned a thing or two about foam building from watching some Evil Ted tutorials I set to make a better improved shoulder with a better curve, seam, and paint job.
 This is what it looked like compared to the original.